DITAS-Project/VDC-Logging-Agent/README.md

-# DITAS - VDC Request Monitor
+# DITAS - VDC Logging Agent

 The VDC Logging agent is a small software service to enable a VDC to transmit metrics and instrumentation information to the DITAS platform.
 The agent offers a rest interface to each VDC, which enables access to elastic search and Zipkin without requiring the VDC to included specific dependencies for these services.